 The BeatsX have an excellent wireless range especially considering their compact format.
 In direct line of sight, you will rarely get any connection drops up to 200 ft, and when the Bluetooth source was placed in another room and obstructed by walls, they still managed to maintain a steady and reliable connection up to 40 ft.

 The BeatsX have quite a bit of latency but perform a bit better when paired with iOS devices.
 This makes them poorly suited for watching videos and gaming although it's about average for most Bluetooth headphones.
 Unfortunately, they do not have any built-in low latency codecs to help reduce the lag when watching videos or gaming on your non-Apple devices.

 The Beats X are decent mixed usage headphones with a great wireless range and an above-average sound quality.
 They're one of the better sounding wireless in-ears, and they're versatile enough for sports and most casual uses.
 They also have a decent battery life with a convenient quick charge feature.
+They're the best wireless earbuds for iPhone we've reviewed so far.
 However, they have a few more features for iOS devices that are not optimized for Android so they may not be the best choice for all users.
 They also lack a fully featured app which means they won't be as customizable as some of the other in-ears below.